Movie Count: 67

 (劇場版 魔法少女まどか☆マギカ 永遠の物語)

 (lit.
-“Puella Magi Madoka Magica The Everlasting Story”)
+“Puella Magi Madoka Magica The Everlasting Stor

-Madoka Magica Part II falls short of the greatness of its predecessor even though it is required viewing for anyone who has seen Part I. With only four episodes left to summarize, content is spread a bit thin and is blatantly padded on a couple occasions like when the movie unceremoniously breaks from the narrative to run a seemingly meaningless anime opening-like interlude.
-Part II more or less wraps everything up nicely, just as the anime series did, which is rare for anime of this level of gravitas and certainly appreciated, but at almost a full half-hour shorter than Part I it makes you wonder if they couldn’t have split the series’ content more evenly between the movies.
-The movie, in a manner that takes a good deal longer than it should to grasp, fully explains Homura Akemi’s mysterious origins and leads into just how the magical girls manage to take on the powerful witch Walpurgisnacht.
-Certainly a lot more “out there” than the superb Part I, Madoka Magica Part II does its job of tying the series’ original story neatly up while setting the stage for the much anticipated original Part III due in Japanese theatres at the end of 2013.
-You should definitely watch this once you’ve seen Part I, but taken as a movie on its own its merits are fewer than both its predecessor’s and what is expected of its incipient sequel.
+Madoka Magica Part II falls short of the greatness of its predecessor even though it is required viewing for anyone who has seen Part I. With only four episodes left to summarize, content is spread a bit thin and is oddly padded on a couple occasions like when the movie unceremoniously breaks from the narrative to run a seemingly meaningless anime opening-like interlude.
+Part II more or less wraps everything up nicely, just as the anime series did, which is rare for anime of this level of gravitas and certainly appreciated, but at almost a full half-hour shorter than Part I it makes you wonder if they couldn’t have split the series’ content more evenly between the first two movies.
+Madoka Magica Part II, in a manner that takes a good deal longer than it should to grasp, fully explains Homura Akemi’s mysterious origins and leads into just how the magical girls manage to take on the powerful witch Walpurgisnacht.
+Certainly a lot more “out there” than the superb Part I, Madoka Magica Part II does its job of tying the series’ original story neatly up while setting the stage for the much anticipated original Part III that opened in Japanese theatres at the end of 2013.
+You should definitely watch this once you’ve seen Part I but taken as a movie on its own, its merits are unfortunately fewer than its outstanding predecessor’s.

 Final Fantasy: The Spirits Within (2001)